oakestra/USENIX-ATC23-Oakestra-Artifacts/README.md

 There are a total of three artifact repositories for reproducing the experiments and results in the paper.

-1. [**This**] [Orchetrator repository](https://github.com/oakestra/USENIX-ATC23-Oakestra-Artifacts/tree/main/Experiments): The  repository contains the Root & Cluster orchestrators   folders, as well as the Node Engine source code for the worker node.
+1. [**This**] [Main repository](https://github.com/oakestra/USENIX-ATC23-Oakestra-Artifacts/tree/main/Experiments): The repository contains the Root & Cluster orchestrators folders, as well as the Node Engine source code for the worker node.

 2. [Network repository](https://github.com/oakestra/USENIX-ATC23-Oakestra-net-Artifacts): This repository contains the  Root, Cluster, and Worker network components.

-3. [Experiments repository](https://github.com/oakestra/USENIX-ATC23-Oakestra-Artifacts/tree/main/Experiments): This repository includes the setup instructions to create your first Oakestra infrastructure and a set of scripts to automate the results collection procedure and reproducing our results.
+3. [Experiments repository](https://github.com/oakestra/USENIX-ATC23-Oakestra-Artifacts/tree/main/Experiments): This repository is a sub-directory within this repo at `Experiments/` and includes the setup instructions to create your first Oakestra infrastructure and a set of scripts to automate the results collection procedure and reproducing our results.

 4. [_Optional_] [Dashboard](https://github.com/oakestra/dashboard): The repository contains a front-end application that can be used to graphically interact with the platform.
 Its optional but gives a nice web-based GUI to Oakestra